avabellaw/crystal-clear-opticians/readme.md

-# Milestone Project 1 - Crystal Clear Opticians
+# **Crystal Clear Opticians** - Milestone Project 1

 This website showcases Crystal Clear Opticians which is a highly effiecient and affordable opticains with a range of glasses.
 It is built with responsiveness at it's core and made to be accessible, especially for people with vison problems.
 It has bigger font sizes and a straight-forward, simplified navigation system.

+This project demonstrates the development of my knowledge of HTML5, CSS3 and UX design after studying the modules with Code Institute.
+It's a static website, with no server-side code, purely demonstrating my skills in front-end development.

 [View live project](https://avabellaw.github.io/crystal-clear-opticians)